dajiangliu/rareGWAMA/rareGWAMA/README.md

 1.The very basic test is using:
 `res <- rareGWAMA.single(study, imp.qul, "1:11000-58000", alternative="two.sided", col.impqual=5, impQual.lb=0, impQualWeight=FALSE, weight="Npq+impQ",gc=FALSE, rmMultiAllelicSite=TRUE);`
 please find more detail in the [input and arguments part](#Input-files-and-arguments) for the arguments:
-* study: The file names of score statistic files, which could be a vector object;
+* study: The file names of score statistic files, which could be a **vector object**;
-* imp.qul: The file names of imputation quality, which could be a vector object;
+* imp.qul: The file names of imputation quality, which could be a **vector object**;
 * "1:11000-58000": The tabix range, which must be in quote and provided as a string like this;
 * alternative: The alternative hypothesis.
 Default is two.sided;
 * col.impqual: The column number for the imputation quality score;
 * impQual.lb: The lower bound for the imputation quality.
 Variants with imputaiton quality less than impQual.lb will be labelled as missing;
 * impQualWeight: Using imputation quality as weight;
 * rmMultiAllelicSite: Default is TRUE.
 Multi-allelic sites will be removed from the analyses if set TRUE, and a variable posMulti will be output; The variant site with multiple alleles can be analyzed using rareGWAMA.single.multiAllele function;

 2.The out put should be as follows:
 `head(res)`
 ```